second-state/WasmEdge-image/README.md

 	cmake \
 	libboost-all-dev

-# And you will need to install llvm for ssvm-aot tools
-$ sudo apt install -y \
-	llvm-dev \
-	liblld-10-dev

 # SSVM supports both clang++ and g++ compilers
 # You can choose one of them for building this project
 $ sudo apt install -y gcc g++